-How should the workshop begin?
+How should the workshop be carried out?

 It is important to establish a positive and participatory tone from the very beginning of the workshop, while also encouraging participants to get to know one another and establishing some minimum norms and expectations.
 For example, the facilitator could begin by following these steps: